Capel-y-ffin: The Monastery

 In 1869, Joseph Leycester Lyne, self-styled "Father Ignatius", purchased 32 acre of land at Capel-y-ffin in order to build an Anglican monastery near the ruins of Llanthony Priory.
 With the help of fellow monks and local masons, he succeeded in building 'Llanthony Tertia', where an eccentric version of monastic life – witnessed by Francis Kilvert – continued till his death in 1908.
 Lyne is buried in the monastery church which, being poorly built and subsequently neglected, is now partly ruined.
 A memorial trust exists to restore the church and an annual pilgrimage is held between Llanthony Priory and Capel-y-ffin.

 In 1880, Lyne's religious convictions were confirmed by visions of the Virgin Mary seen in the monastery and nearby fields by monks and local farm boys.
 The Vision Farm, to the south-east of the hamlet, was so renamed as a result of these apparitions.
 The farm (at least in name) features in the novel On the Black Hill by Bruce Chatwin, though the author changed its location.

 From August 1924 to October 1928, the artist Eric Gill and his family lived in the former monastery at Capel-y-ffin.
 It was here that he designed the typefaces Perpetua and Gill Sans.
 With him was the poet and artist David Jones, who painted the local scenery.
 Jones features as a character in the novel Resistance by Owen Sheers, set close by in the Olchon Valley.

+1990 A-10 crash

+On Tuesday 6 February 1990 at 9am, a Fairchild Republic A-10 Thunderbolt II crashed, with the pilot killed, of the 509th Tactical Fighter Squadron.